Rick-Phoenix/clipboard-watcher/README.md

 This crate can be used to subscribe to the system clipboard and read its contents whenever a new item is added to it.

-It leverages the `Stream` async primitive, which unlocks common useful implementations for streams such as debouncing.

-It allows for customization of the listener's parameters, such as:

-- Custom formats
-- Polling interval
+## Features

+- **Leverages the Stream async primitive**
+    The listener implements `Stream`, which unlocks access to all implementations that have been built around this trait, such as throttling, debouncing and so on.

-- Maximum size
+- **Max size filter**
-    - The crate will first try to use a cheap method to get the size of the clipboard item, and if the size is beyond the limit, the item will not be processed at all, providing better performance.
-        - For linux/x11, the cheap method may or may not work depending on how the clipboard owner behaves (there isn't a centralized clipboard handler like in windows or macos).
-If this method is not available, then a less efficient method will be used, where the data is loaded and then its size gets checked.
+    The user can define a maximum allowed size for a clipboard item.
+This can be useful to avoid processing very large images or custom formats.
+    The logic for checking an item's size vary from platform to platform.
+    On windows, the size can always be checked without processing the data immediately.
+On linux, this is also possible in the majority of cases (as long as the clipboard owner supports requests for the `LENGTH` property).
-        - For macos, there is not a cheap method to check for an item's size (as far as I know), so the best that can be done is to load the item and just discard it if the size is not within the allowed range.
+    On macos, there isn't a way of doing this in a cheap way (as far as I know), so the data will be loaded first and then its size will be inspected.

+- **Custom formats**
+    The listener supports any arbitrary custom format.

+- **Customizable polling interval**

 # Supported Formats

 - HTML